Overview

 The Site Kit dashboard makes it easy to view and access relevant metrics from across multiple Google services all in one place.
 Metrics are combined into sections – Traffic, Content, Speed, and Monetization – so that you can easily see how your site is performing in each of these key areas.
 Each section can be reached using the tabs at the top of the dashboard.

-The Site Kit navigation sections
+The Site Kit dashboard navigation

 By default, metrics are calculated and displayed for the last 28 days, but you can use the calendar dropdown to change to the last 7, 14, or 90 days instead.